collabdotcloud/docs.collab.cloud/docs/admin/hc7/sharepoint.md

 # Sharepoint Community widget

-***Known Issue*** If you are not logged in sharepoint the widget sometimes points to the wrong login url.
+***Known Issue:*** If you are not logged in sharepoint the widget sometimes points to the wrong login url.
 We have a case open with HCL.
 Workaround: Either login to the sharepoint site first or open the full sharepoint widget and refresh the page before you try to click the login link.

 Official [HCL Documentation](https://opensource.hcltechsw.com/connections-doc/v7/configuringv7features/sharepoint/c_admin_sharepoint_app_container.html)